 Historically, the banks were always working on maintaining a certain level of trust with the people; this was a key element considering they were handling the community's money.
 But as technology has evolved and people do their banking online, this old way of doing things has gone the way of the dinosaur.

-Always A Need for Trust
+Always a Need for Trust

 Banks are here to perform an essential social function, which has become somewhat forgotten primarily due to the rapid pace of technological advancements.
 According to the previously mentioned Accenture report, when people have to deal with serious financial difficulties, only 28% of them turn to a bank for financial advice.

-The anxiety most of us feel about the pandemic has increased the time we spend doing online banking and conducting digital transactions.
-Since the start of the pandemic, millions of people have been swindled, cheated, and taken to the cleaners by people calling to say they work for a specific bank.
+The anxiety most of us feel about the pandemic has increased the time we spend online banking and conducting digital transactions.
+Since the start of the pandemic, millions of people have been tricked, cheated, and taken to the cleaners by people calling to say they work for a specific bank.
 It is a perfect opportunity for those looking to scam people out of their hard-earned money.

 My Two Cents

 The power of blockchain can simultaneously help streamline an ever-complicating banking system while acting as an impenetrable layer of security.
 As technology continues to change how banking works, financial institutions need to build and maintain trust with their clients in a proactive way, and blockchain can be the tool that makes the difference.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the tech world.